Students are encouraged to refer also to the Awards by year or major page.

 Critical Language Scholarships

-Graduating seniors and enrolled graduate students can apply for these fully-funded intensive summer immersion language programs, which currently focus on the following languages: Arabic, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punkabi, Russian, Turkish, and Urdu.
+Undergraduate and graduate students can apply for these fully-funded intensive summer immersion language programs, which currently focus on the following languages: Arabic, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punkabi, Russian, Turkish, and Urdu.

 This award provides tuition and a stipend for study at Oxford University based on academic performance and leadership, often demonstrated in athletics.

 This two-year scholarship is for graduate study at selected universities in Great Britain and is open only to United States citizens.

 George J. Mitchell Fellowship

 This award provides tuition, housing, a $12,000 living expenses stipend and international travel.
 The Mitchell Scholar may study any academic discipline offered in a degree or certificate program at an institution of higher learning in Ireland or Northern Ireland.

 This scholarship supports an academic year of study abroad, during which time the recipient is enrolled in college coursework and, in coordination with the local Rotary club, makes a small number of presentations and appearances that depict his or her home country.